The Vital Nature of Transparency

 If we desire to raise emotionally aware kids, we need to foster transparency on an emotional level.
 Kids need to learn to decipher and share their feelings in healthy and constructive ways.
 This leads to better communication, less conflict and defensiveness as they grow older.
 The development of these skills is not possible when parents minimize or dismiss their feelings as opposed to helping them decipher, understand, and share those feelings.
 Some may fear that this will lead to their feelings ruling them and the house but I have not found that to be true.

-When I coach families I find that suppressed hurts and negative feelings about themselves carried deep within are ruling them in unconscious ways.
-One father I coached who opened his heart to this reality said to me, I cannot believe all I was missing and how much the pain from my past was impacting my thoughts, reactions, and perspective of my family.
+When I work with families I find that suppressed hurts and negative feelings about themselves carried deep within are ruling them in unconscious ways.
+One father, who opened his heart to this reality said to me, I cannot believe all I was missing and how much the pain from my past was impacting my thoughts, reactions, and perspective of my family.
 Did it mean he had to turn and face painful things within?
 Yes.
 Yet, it brought new meaning, purpose and joy to his life and that of his family.

 Emotional transparency is vital in raising kids.